 I know people who refuse to wait in a room with a blaring television.
-I complain to the receptionist, who invariably points to one person who’s watching.
+I complain to the receptionist, who invariably points to the one person who’s watching.
 It’s not clear why the presence of a few watchers should justify annoying the majority.
 Receptionists and office managers hold firm.
 They absolutely refuse to turn the **#*#&@!!! thing off.

 The choice of content won’t just fail to please everyone.
 It creates a great deal of stress among a significant percentage of patients.

-I once went to a primary care doctor whose office TV featured the Food Channel.
+I once visited a primary care doctor whose office TV featured the Food Channel.
 While he counseled his patients to eat seafood and salad, the screens showed mouth-watering images of pies and cakes.
+What’s the point?

 Some offices show “educational material.”
 You’re forced to watch commercials for procedures you’ve already had and won’t have again (such as certain types of eye surgery).
 You might not be a candidate for the products and services they sell (and yes, they’re aggressively selling).
 You might already know the material well and you get irritated with inaccurate information, presented in a style more appropriate to third-graders than to educated adults.

-Many offices choose news station.
+Many offices choose news stations.
 Now you’ve got the battle between Fox News and CNN.
 After being forced to listen to Fox News, a columnist in the Tampa Bay Times wrote

 I believe that if a medical office wants to make its waiting room into a satellite headquarters for a particular political party or candidate, it should offer brochures, lapel buttons, and bumper stickers that don’t make a sound.
 That way, people can either pick up the campaign material or ignore it…

 But to subject patients who are often already nervous about an upcoming diagnosis or procedure to a braying voice that only increases stress is cruel and unusual punishment and has no place in a facility that is supposed to be for healing.
 [Emphasis added.]